 - Wound dressing bandages

 - Eye pad bandages

 - Triangular bandages

 - Adhesive tape

 - Disposable gloves

-- Nin-adherent dressings
+- Non-adherent dressings

 - Scissors

 - Cold compresses

 - Pen

 - Gauze swabs

-- Recording slips
+· Recording slips

-- No medication is kept in first aid kits.
+No medication is kept in first aid kits.

-- First aid kits are stored in the first aid area in the Year 1 cloakroom and in each classroom in the EYFS building
+First aid kits are stored in the first aid area in the Year 1 cloakroom and in each classroom.